alpine-alpaca/asefile/doc/tasks.md

 # Todo

-- Support indexed & grayscale input files
+- Support grayscale input files
+- Support slices
+- Handle userdata (could be used as metadata for advanced workflows)

 ## Maybe later